In this Section

 Some academic units in the College of Arts and Sciences have a minimum number of faculty that must teach FY Launches each academic year.
 This is set through an agreement between the College of Arts and Sciences and each department.
 Every fall, the Senior Associate Deans in the College review the FY Launch Minimums and follow up with each department to confirm Minimums for the next academic year.

 Criteria and Requirements

 - Introductory-level courses structured for first-year students.
-Only first-year students (and transfer students who transferred in fewer than 24 hours of post-high school college course credit) may enroll in FY Launch.
+Only first-year students (and transfer students who completed fewer than 24 hours of post-high school college coursework at another institution before their first semester at UNC) may enroll in FY Launch.

 - Taught by full-time faculty members.

 - Must fulfill a requirement in a major (e.g., gateway, core requirement, or elective requirement).